klirichek/music/examlpe.rst

 - ZONE limit operator:
   ::

        ZONE:(h3,h4)

    only in these titles

 - ZONESPAN limit operator:
   ::

        ZONESPAN:(h2)

    only in a (single) title

-Here's an example query that uses some of these operators:
+Here's an example query that uses some of these

 0. Extended matching mode: query example
 ----------------------------------------